ICONgroupCWC/ADROIT_FL/README.md

    }
    ```

+Alternatively run `start_fl.py` file to send a request to the PS by changing parameters inside the file and network parameters in the `network_config.yml` file.
 2. **Client Selection**
    - PS selects a fraction of available clients based on `client_fraction`
    - Selected clients receive the initial model parameters